 After having met the education and ethics requirements, candidates for Magnetic

-Resonance Imaging certification must pass ARRT’s Magnetic Resonance Imaging
+Resonance Imaging certification and registration must pass ARRT’s Magnetic Resonance Imaging

 examination, which assesses the knowledge and cognitive skills underlying the intelligent